plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Plausible Analytics gives you a quick and easy way to serve our script as a first party connection from your subdomain.

 We recommend using a subdomain of the website you're running Plausible Analytics on.
 If your site is on yourdomain.com you can use plausible.yourdomain.com or stats.yourdomain.com.
-The name of the subdomain can be anything that you wan
+The name of the subdomain can be anything that you want.

 What's the benefit of using a custom domain feature?
 Your site looks like it has no third-party connections and you get more accurate stats as by running Plausible as a first-party you avoid some of the adblockers.